 In hadronic collisions, heavy quarks are produced in hard scattering processes with large momentum transfer.
-Theoretical predictions based on perturbative Quantum Chromo-Dynamics (pQCD) describe reasonably well the transverse momentum (\pt) differential charm production cross-sections in proton-proton ($pp$) collisions at different energies~\cite{LHCb-PAPER-2016-042}.
-The heavy-flavour hadron cross-sections are usually computed using the factorisation approach as a convolution of three terms~\cite{Collins:1985gm}: the parton distribution functions of the colliding particles, the hard-scattering cross-section, and the fragmentation function (FF) of heavy quarks into a given heavy-flavour hadron.
+Theoretical predictions based on perturbative quantum chromo-dynamics (pQCD) describe reasonably well the transverse momentum (\pt) differential charm production cross sections in proton-proton ($pp$) collisions at different energies~\cite{LHCb-PAPER-2016-042}.
+The heavy-flavor hadron cross sections are usually computed using the factorization approach as a convolution of three terms~\cite{Collins:1985gm}: the parton distribution functions of the colliding particles, the hard-scattering cross section, and the fragmentation function (FF) of heavy quarks into a given heavy-flavor hadron.
 It is assumed that the FFs are universal between collision systems and energies.
-At the LHC, the FFs used to describe the measurements of heavy-flavour hadron production in $pp$ collisions at different centre-of-mass energies are tuned on \ep\electron$^-$ collision data within the framework of pQCD over a wide \pt range.
-However, evidence of non-universal FFs was observed by the LHCb collaboration in a study of the $\Lb$ baryon to $B^{-}$ and $\bar{B}^{0}$ meson production ratio in $pp$ collisions~\cite{LHCb-PAPER-2011-018}.
-Multiple measurements of the relative production of different heavy-flavour hadron species have been made, as they are sensitive probes of FFs.
+At the CERN Large Hadron Collider (LHC), the FFs used to describe the measurements of heavy-flavor hadron production in $pp$ collisions at different center-of-mass energies are tuned on \ep\electron$^-$ collision data within the framework of pQCD over a wide \pt range.
+However, evidence of nonuniversal FFs was observed by the LHCb collaboration in a study of the $\Lb$ baryon to $B^{-}$ and $\bar{B}^{0}$ meson production ratio in $pp$ collisions~\cite{LHCb-PAPER-2011-018}.
+Multiple measurements of the relative production of different heavy-flavor hadron species have been made, as they are sensitive probes of FFs.